runerodbro/ipaper.github.io/pages/integration--minipapers.md

 It is possible to override the target of redirection when a users clicks the iPaper.
 To achieve this, the HTML used for integration must be slightly modified, by appending a TargetUrl query parameter to the src attribute of the iframe.

-{% include important.html content="Custom redirection is only avaiable when using the Page flipper" %}

 The Minipaper iframe HTML code has a src attribute that specifies the location of the iPaper.
 To specify custom redirection, ```&TargetUrl=[URL]``` must be appended at the end of the ```src``` value, where ```[URL]``` is replaced for an actual URL.
 The specified URL must be fully qualified, starting with ```http://``` (or ```https://```), and must also be URL-encoded.
 There are several online tools for encoding text to URL-format; here's one of them: [http://meyerweb.com/eric/tools/dencoder/](http://meyerweb.com/eric/tools/dencoder/)